 This speaker might be an affordable option, but it doesn’t sacrifice tone or quality in order to keep the cost low.
 The name comes from its unique hemp cone, which provides excellent response to changes in attack and tonal versatility.

-The Eminence Cannabis Rex is a popular choice among guitarists looking for affordable speakers.
+The Eminence Cannabis Rex is a popular choice for guitarists looking for affordable speakers.
 It’s also known as the ‘C Rex’ and is praised for its versatility.
-We tested the Cannabis Rex to see if it could really deliver a high-quality tone with any genre, and we were pleasantly surprised.
+We tested the Cannabis Rex to see if it could truly deliver a high-quality tone with any genre, and we were pleasantly surprised.
 It performed well with overdriven sounds, while its clean tone is pristine and crystal clear.

 In our opinion, the lack of headroom in the frequency response is the only thing about the Cannabis Rex that falls short of its competition.
 We found that while the overdriven tones sound decent and well-rounded, they do lack some clarity and smoothness.

 Verdict: The Eminence Cannabis Rex offers excellent clean tones and well-rounded overdriven sounds.
 It comes with an outstanding build and great specifications at an affordable price.
-While the response is not as flat as the other all-rounders on the list, it has some extra character at the expense of some versatility.
+While the response is not as flat as the other all-rounders on the list, it provides a bit of extra character at the expense of versatility.